BofA tells judge MBIA split must be annulled

 | NEW YORK

-NEW YORK Bond insurer MBIA Inc's (MBI.N) restructuring during the financial crisis must be annulled because it was based on bad information, a lawyer for banks challenging the restructuring said on Tuesday.
+NEW YORK Bond insurer MBIA Inc's (MBI.N) restructuring in the midst of the financial crisis must be annulled because it was based on bad information, a lawyer for banks challenging the restructuring said on Tuesday.

 Robert Giuffra, a lawyer for Bank of America Corp (BAC.N) and Societe Generale (SOGN.PA), made the argument in his opening statement in a case the banks brought against MBIA and the state insurance department to overturn the 2009 restructuring.